SimonSchirber/Ultra-Wide-Band-M202/README.md

 # Notes

-On the controller/initiator board when uploading the initiator, you need to yank out slot 29 or it will fail to upload.
+On the controller/initiator board when uploading the initiator, you need to yank outradius slot 29 or it will fail to upload.
 After upload you can reset and start.

 # To Do
 - Soldering for UWB chip/Dev Board